bbookman/AI_summarize/README.md

 - Outputs one markdown summary file per date, named as `YYYY-MM-DD.md`.
 - Handles missing data gracefully (processes even if only one source is present).
 - All directory paths and OpenAI settings are configurable via `config/config.json`.
+- Modify analysis_prompt.md to customize the analysis prompt.

 ## Project Structure